-If you are making a claim, the you are described as a Claimant.
+If you are making a claim, you are described as a Claimant.

 The person or entity against whom you have a claim is described as a defendant.
-It can be an individual, a partnership or local authority.
+It can be an individual, a partnership, or a local authority.

 When a person is unable to make decisions for themselves because of mental incapacity an application can be made to the Court of Protections under the Mental Capacity Act 2005 for another person to be appointed as a Deputy to manage the affairs and property of the incapacitated person.